arobirosa/computer-repair-ai-assistant-prolog/README.md

 * There aren't any prolog programmers in the market.
 Prolog is more difficult to understand as a language than object-oriented or imperative languages like Java or Python

 ## Neutral points
+* The strenghts of prolog are knowledge, logic and integration with other programming languages.
+As long as you work in the logical programming paradigm the code is elegant, easy to read and can be easily tested.
+If you jump into the imperative paradigm by creating a website, the resulting code for generating the HTML page is ugly, long and error prone and the internals are difficult to follow.
 * The SWI Prolog implementation is mature for commercial projects.
 * The IDEs have poor support for Prolog.
 Intellij IDEA supports Prolog syntax highlighting using the plug-in Logtalk.
 The Prolog plugin is not compatible with version 2022.1.3